SBAP presentation format

 Diabetes 2 diet controlled with A1c of 6.9

-“Patient’s chief concern today is acute dizziness for 1-2 weeks, I had previously scheduled this appointment a month ago to after we added a new antihypertensive for a SBP of 170.
+“Patient’s chief concern today is new onset dizziness for 1-2 weeks, we scheduled this appointment a month ago after a new antihypertensive was added for a SBP of 170.

-Aside from this sensation, she has been well, spends most of her afternoon watching her grandkids.
-Her chronic low back pain is only worse when the weather is bad but she remains active w adl and iadl.
-She performs glucose home testing infrequently but all of her fasting values have been in the low 100s.
-Other ROS include frequent urination causing her to get up 3 times a night, occasional chronic arthritis pain of the L knee, and mild insomnia which are chronic.
+Aside from this, the patient has been very well, spends most of her afternoon watching her grandkids.
+Her chronic low back pain can only be felt with excessive house work.
+She performs glucose testing infrequently, and recalls most fasting values in the low 100s.
+Other ROS include chronic polyuria and nocturia up 3 times a night and mild insomnia occassionally.

 (on a follow up visit you do not need to present the full family or social history, but you should highlight elements that may be relevant to the HPI)